-In 2015, almost 2 million Washington individuals fell between 200% and 400% of the Federal Poverty Level (poverty guidelines) and were considered of moderate income.
-This means that they probably couldn’t afford a full-fee attorney and, yet, did not qualify for free legal aid.
-The Moderate Means Program (MMP) is a state-wide program designed to bridge this gap with attorneys who offer reduced-fee assistance in family, housing, and consumer law cases.
+In 2016, more than 2 million people in Washington fell between 200% and 400% of the Federal Poverty Level (poverty guidelines) and were considered of moderate income.
+This means they probably couldn’t afford a full-fee attorney, yet they did not qualify for free legal aid.
+The Moderate Means Program (MMP) is a statewide program designed to bridge this gap with attorneys who offer reduced-fee assistance in family, housing, and consumer law cases.
 The program is a partnership between the Washington State Bar Association and the law schools of Gonzaga University, Seattle University, and the University of Washington.

 The WSBA Board of Governors and private grant funding through the Washington State Bar Foundation support the program.